JohnTigue/tigue.com/content/blog/loveless_manifesto/index.md

 significant refocusing which simplifies the mental model.
 This is how cloud-native apps on AWS will be built this decade.

-In response to these announcements, "server Loveless" is the light-hearted label herein coined for a cloud-native, AWS-based application design pattern which is a refinement of the serverless-first mindset.
+In response to these announcements, "Server Loveless" (or simply "Loveless") is the light-hearted label herein coined for a cloud-native, AWS-based application design pattern which is a refinement of the serverless-first mindset.
 The twisting of the label "serverless" into "server Loveless" is an attempt to pay homage to the valuable contributions of serverless while also deemphasizing that fuzzy marketing term -- a term which, moving forward, simply refers to a core subset of best practices for cloud-native app design.

 The ideal structure of a server Loveless app is that of Step Functions orchestrating components which are all stateless Docker container